cybershujin/CTIinaBox/README.md

 # CTI in a Box

-This project is intended to provide a set of guides, tools and resources for:
+This project is intended to provide a set of guides, tools and resources to establish a Cyber Threat Intelligence Program from scratch when your starting budget is $0.

+This project includes resources for you to:
 - Pitching a cyber threat intelligence program at your company to establish a CTI function
-- Designing your cyber threat intelligence program including developing Intelligence Requirements (IRs) and Priority Intelligence Requirements (PIRs)
+- Design your cyber threat intelligence program including developing Intelligence Requirements (IRs) and Priority Intelligence Requirements (PIRs)
-- Assessing the maturity of your cyber threat intelligence program and identifying your SWOT
+- Assess the maturity of your cyber threat intelligence program and identifying your SWOT
-- Guidance, examples and templates through the entire CTI lifecycle
+- Reference guidance, examples and templates through the entire CTI lifecycle
-- Building your CTI capabilities through:
+- Build your CTI capabilities through:
   - Templates
   - Tools
   - Interview and competencies guides for hiring